 Family Tree DNA: Genetic Testing Service

 The database contains some people with roots in Sri Lanka and India.
 See whether you match with them or members of other ethnic groups of Asia.
+Tamils who have tested their Y-DNA and/or mtDNA lines are welcome to join the company's "Indian subcontinent DNA Project".

 Tamils are a people living in southeastern India (especially in the Tamil Nadu region) and in Sri Lanka (known as Ceylon until 1972).
 The Tamil languages are part of the Dravidian language family and include Betta Kurumba, Eravallan, Irula, Kaikadi, Kanikkaran, Muthuvan, Tamil, and Yerukala.
 The Tamils proper speak Tamil and their primary religion is Hinduism.
 Tamil cuisine includes both vegetarian and non-vegetarian food and rice is an essential ingredient.